Pulsed quantum annealing: Increasing the success probability for multiqubit systems using pulsed quantum annealing

-The diabatic processes triggered by the pulse application, in both instances iPC and iNC, can cause counterintuitive transitions from the higher energy states to the ground state \cite{Rangelov2005}.
-These transitions are counterintuitive because the involved energy avoided crossings are at later times from the avoided crossing between the ground and the first excited states, i.e. Fig.~\ref{fig:06}(a) the avoided crossing for the first excited to the second excited states is at $t/t_{f}=0.73$.
-These type of processes have been considered for three level systems \cite{Rangelov2005}.

-The next step is to reduce the annealing time, $t_{f}$, in order to further reduce the sampling space and, simultaneously, to reduce the SP for the conventional QA, thus allowing further space for enhancement for the pulsed QA and further present the significance of the introduced pulsed QA protocol.
+The next step is to reduce the annealing time, $t_{f}$, in order to further reduce the SP for the conventional QA, thus allowing further space for enhancement for the PQA for showing clearly the importance of implementing the PQA protocol.

-In Fig.~\ref{fig:07} we present the SP for the QA, of $1000$ instances of $5$ qubit systems, with the diabatic pulse application, $P_{SP}$, compared without the pulse, $P_{S0}$, for annealing times of $t_{f}=5\hbar/\Delta$, Fig.~\ref{fig:07}(a), and $t_{f}=3\hbar/\Delta$, Fig.~\ref{fig:07}(b) in which the adiabatic condition is violated largely even in the absence of the diabatic pulse.
-For each instance we consider two samplings with positive and negative pulse strengths $C$, we compare the averaged sampling value per instance and we keep the largest one.
-The blue circles give the maximum attained value of the SP, $P_{SP,max}$, and the green circles give the averaged SP for all trial samplings per instance, $P_{SP,av}$, for annealing time of $t_{f}=5\hbar/\Delta$ the sampling number is $90$ and for $t_{f}=3\hbar/\Delta$ the sampling number is $60$.
-For the case of annealing time $t_{f}=5\hbar/\Delta$, Fig.~\ref{fig:07}(a), for $37\%$ of instances $P_{SP,av}>P_{S0}$.
-For the case of annealing time of $t_{f}=3\hbar/\Delta$ (Fig.~\ref{fig:07}(b)) where for $50\%$ of the instances $P_{SP,av}>P_{S0}$.
-Thus, reducing the annealing time, $t_{f}$, and the sampling space the overall averaged sampling per instance that $P_{SP,av}>P_{S0}$ increases.
-On the same time, while the annealing time, $t_{f}$, is reduced, the instances that $P_{SP,max}>P_{S0}$ is $100\%$, where on the same time for $80\%$ of the instances we have $P_{SP,max}>P_{S0}+0.05P_{S0}$.
-The above results support that for fixed annealing times we can enhance the SP for specific set of pulse parameters.
+In Fig.~\ref{fig:07} we present the SP for $1000$ instances of $5$ qubit systems, with the diabatic pulse application, $P_{SP}$, compared without the pulse, $P_{S0}$, for an annealing time of $t_{f}=5\hbar/\Delta$; for this annealing time the adiabatic condition is violated for the conventional QA.
+The blue circles give the maximum attained value of the SP, $P_{SP,max}$, where the sampling number for the pulse parameter optimization is just $90$.
+We observe that the instances that $P_{SP,max}>P_{S0}$ is $100\%$, where on the same time for $80\%$ of the instances we have $(P_{SP,max} - P_{S0})/P_{S0}> 5\%$.
+These results support that for fixed annealing times we can enhance the SP for specific set of pulse parameters for each instance.

-Moreover, in Fig.~\ref{fig:07} we split the $P_{S0}$ over finite steps, at each step we average over the $P_{SP,av}$ of the instances, where we introduce the averaged SP of the instances $\bar{P}_{SP,av}$.
-In Fig.~\ref{fig:07} the black dots present $\bar{P}_{SP,av}$ vs $P_{S0}$, which show how much on average can be enhanced the SP for pulsed QA, compared to the SP of the conventional QA.
-The averaged SP $\bar{P}_{SP,av}$ is close to the linear fit of $P_{SP,av}$ to $P_{S0}$, we observe that the standard deviation is above the line defining the $P_{SP}=P_{S0}$, this means that for the generated sampling instances have a high probability to increase the SP for the pulsed over the conventional QA.